Vegetarianism by country: Japan

 In Japan, it was considered normal to have meat in daily diet.
-But after Buddhism arrived to the country, the emperor at that time made a law in 675 AC to restrict people from eating cows, horses, dogs, monkeys and chickens.
-This change is assumed to be a contributor to the spread of 精進料理 (Shôjin Ryôri), a type of meals that is still eaten at contemporary Buddhist temples.
+But after Buddhism arrived to the country, the emperor at that time made a law in 675 CE to restrict people from eating cows, horses, dogs, monkeys and chickens.
+This change is assumed to be a contributor to the spread of 精進料理 (shōjin ryōri), a type of meals that is still eaten at contemporary Buddhist temples.

-Even though shôjin ryôrii is often assumed the same as vegetarian, it has its roots in religion, and the word shôjin ryôrii refers to the different ways of cooking and table manners that differ by religious branches, not only it being vegetarian meals.
-Some of the differences between vegetarian foods and shôjin ryôrii is that the usage of onions, garlics, or herbs and vegetables that have strong smells is avoided in addition to the avoidance of meat, and this is because consumption of those foods is believed to prevent one from focusing in Buddhist practices.
+Even though shōjin ryōri is often assumed to be the same as vegetarian, it has its roots in religion, and the word shōjin ryōri refers to the different ways of cooking and table manners that differ by religious branches, not only it being vegetarian meals.
+Some of the differences between vegetarian foods and shōjin ryōri is that the usage of onions, garlics, or herbs and vegetables that have strong smells is avoided in addition to the avoidance of meat, and this is because consumption of those foods is believed to prevent one from focusing in Buddhist practices.

 South Korea

-According to The Food and Beverage News, vegetarianism grew from over 7,000 in 2015 to nearly 30,000 in 2019, and many converted due to health reasons.
+According to The Food and Beverage News, vegetarianism grew from over 7,000 in 2015 to nearly 30,000 in 2019, and many converted for health reasons.
 Some of the popular reasons for changing their diet are ethical concerns, environmental protection concerns, and to lose weight.

 A study by the Korean Agro-Fisheries and Food Trade Corporation found that from a study of 5,510 respondents, 418 people followed a diet that refrained from eating meat.
 From the statistic, 79.7% of them identified as flexitarians (those who eat meat rarely), 11% of them identified as pollotarians and pescatarians (those who still eat poultry but no other meats, and those who still eat fish but no meats), and 6% of them are vegetarians.

-With the addition of Beyond Meat and other plant-based meat alternatives hit the shelves of the world.
-Lotte Mart, a Korean grocery store, noticed the growth in the popularity of meat alternatives.
-They then produced an alternative to meat called Gogi Dasein, which translates to “instead of meat.”
+With Beyond Meat and other plant-based meat alternatives hitting the shelves of the world, Lotte Mart, a Korean grocery store, noticed the growth in the popularity of meat alternatives.
+They then produced an alternative to meat called Gogi Daesin, which translates to “instead of meat.”